Tasting Vernaccia Di San Gimignano at Cappella Sant'Andrea Winery in Tuscany

 San Gimignano is one of Tuscany's most visited towns, with a historic and medieval look and feel that's still intact for you to enjoy.
-A trip here is one of the most popular day trips from Florence - just an hour from the Renaissance city — and a great addition for your Italy bucket list.
+A trip here is one of the most popular day trips from Florence — just an hour from the Renaissance city — and a great addition for your Italy bucket list.
 But it’s worth much more than a day.
 Being fans of slow travel that we are, there’s enough to keep you busy in San Gimignano is one of the prettiest hilltop towns in Italy, and worth staying an overnight or two for a richer experience.
 Number one on our list?
 Taking one of the many Tuscany wine tours to taste the Italian white wine that's unique to this region, Vernaccia di San Gimignano.

 As you sit in the Piazza sipping your glass of Vernaccia, the crisp Italian white wine that's produced here, it's not hard to imagine hearing your carriage clip-clopping along the cobblestone street arriving to take you back to your estate (or Airbnb) in the countryside.
 Yes, this historic town is that romantic.

 So when you find yourself in San Gimignano - and you will - take a scenic drive in the Tuscan countryside just five minutes outside of town to a winery that produces Vernaccia wine - Cappella Sant'Andrea.

 Tuscany is world-renowned for their bold red wines - Chianti, Brunello di Montalcino, Vino Nobile di Montepulciano - and their white wines often take a back seat.
 But not for long.
 Wineries like Cappella Sant'Andrea are changing that, and a visit to San Gimignano is one of the most popular Tuscany wine tours.